 Furthermore, very little work has attempted to study the collective dimension of organizational misconduct.
 The few studies that have attempted to do so (Ashforth & Anand, 2003; Brief, Buttram, & Dukerich, 2001) have stressed the organization of misconduct between individuals within a firm and not between firms.
 Interorganizational misconduct has received only very limited attention within the organization studies literature.
 While individual-level theories of misconduct usually assume that organizational participants take part in illegal activities as independent actors (Greve et al., 2010), in cartels firms engage in wrongdoing in conjunction with other firms.
 Cartels involve the intentional orchestration of collective efforts between independent firms and thus add a group dimension to the wrongdoing.
-Compared with misconduct.
-In situations of misconduct by single actors, our study of cartels raises the question of the collective dimension of misconduct.
+Compared with misconduct by single actors, our study of cartels raises the question of the collective dimension of misconduct.
+In situations of misconduct by single actors, the wrongdoer (a firm or an individual) bears the sole responsibility for the misconduct.
+The wrongdoer does not have to coordinate his/her/its actions with others.
 In contrast, the group of firms must collectively observe secrecy when developing their collective action.
 Each participating firm, then, faces the risk that another firm may not respect the collective secret and may break the agreement.
 In addition to this risk of betrayal, failures in coordination among members may increase the risk of being detected.
 This dimension leads us to discuss how our study also contributes to the literature on interorganizational relationships.